-Unclean spirits, let's examine several types.
+Unclean spirits, python spirits, divination spirits, seducing spirits, and spirits of infirmity.
 It seems strange the first miracle of Christ is seldom discussed in church circles or preached from our nations’ pulpits.
 “What was the first miracle of Christ,” you ask?
 Was it walking on water, feeding thousands with a few fishes, turning water into wine, healing the sick or raising the dead?

 Nevertheless, and don't miss the main point, Christ cast out an unclean spirit, a demon, out of a man.
-Not only did He cast it out of the man, Jesus spoke to the spirit, it was done in public, probably embarrassed someone in attendance, and certainly was an uncommon event.
-The main point is this, a man walked away free.
+Not only did He cast it out of the man, but Jesus also spoke to the spirit, it was done in public, probably embarrassed someone in attendance, and certainly was an uncommon event.
+The main point is this.
+A man walked away free.
 As suggested, this was Christ’s first act of public ministry.
 Decide for yourself.